Menu

 • Twilio parses and executes the TwiML returned from the webhook.

-Any of those steps could experience an issue, whether it’s a network outage or invalid TwiML being executed.
+Any of those steps could experience an issue, whether it's a network outage or an invalid TwiML being executed.
 If possible, test each of these steps independently to isolate the issue.

 If you’re experiencing an issue with a webhook that you’ve configured, there are several things you can do to track down the source of the problem.